Stefania was born in Athens, on 3/11/1980, by a French mother and a Greek father. French is her mother tongue.

-At age 18 she attends the Geological School of the University of Athens where she studies for two years.
+At the age of 18 she attends the Geological School of the University of Athens where she studies for two years.
 However, she does not manage to obtain a Bachelor’s degree and she is also admitted to the Drama School of the National Theater of Greece from which she graduates excellently in 2004.
 She then receives and attends for one year at the Drama School of Piccolo Teatro di Milano with Luca Ronconi .

 Along with the dramatic school, she participates in the role of Priest at the Olympic Flame Ceremonies for the Sydney Olympics in 2000, for which she participated in the Sydney Olympic Flag Ceremony in Sydney, the Winter Olympics in Salt Lake City in 2002, and Olympic Games in Athens in 2004.

-Returning to Greece, she collaborates with Lefteris Vogiatzis at Sophocles’ Antigone, who entrusts her with the role of Tiresia for the Epidaurus Festival.
-She then collaborates with Katerina Evangelatou and the Amphitheater on Gaultier’s “The Dead in love” .
-In 2007, Peter Stein trusts her the Electra in the homonymous piece of Sophocles, a role that finally establishes her for the Greek theatrical audience and whose performance is honored with the Melina Merkouri and Karolos Koun Awards.
+Returning to Greece, she collaborates with Lefteris Vogiatzis at Sophocles’ “Antigone”, who entrusts her with the role of Tiresia for the Epidaurus Festival.
+She then collaborates with Katerina Evangelatou ,currently Athens’ and Epidaurus’ Festival president, and the Amphitheater on Gaultier’s “The Dead in love” .
+In 2007, Peter Stein trusts her the part of “Electra” in the homonymous piece of Sophocles, a role that establishes her for the Greek theatrical audience and for whose performance she is honored with the “Melina Merkouri” and “Karolos Koun” Awards.

-With the Athens Festival she has collaborated twice for “The Throne of the Atreides” based on Oresteia of Aeschylus, directed by Aris Retsos, where she performed Kassandra, and for Stridberg’s “Miss Julia”, where she interpreted the homonymous heroine directed by Dimitris Lignadis.
+With the Athens Festival she has collaborated twice for “The Throne of the Atreides” based on Oresteia of Aeschylus, directed by Aris Retsos, where she performed Kassandra, and for Stridberg’s “Miss Julie”, where she interpreted the homonymous heroine directed by Dimitris Lignadis.

 2014 is the 10th year she plays in Epidaurus on “Prometheus Bound” performing the homonymous role with the actor and director of the performance Ektoras Lygisos